Karimi-Lab/inucs/README.md

 ### 3.4 Runtime Measurements

-To measure the performance of `inucs`, we have tested it on the following two datasets using a macOS system:
+To measure the performance of `inucs`, we have tested it on the following two example datasets, using three different systems:

-> MacPro Book laptop:
->
-> - 2.4 GHz 8-Core Intel Core i9 (or 16 cores with hyperthreading)
+- Laptop, HP, Windows, 8 cores (with hyperthreading), 16 GB RAM
-> - 64 GB RAM
+- Laptop, MacBook Pro, 16 cores (with hyperthreading), 64 GB RAM
+- Server, Linux, 100 cores (with hyperthreading), 500 GB RAM

 #### Example 1: *S. cerevisiae* Data